Skip to content

 • Security by Default — CSRF, security headers, magic byte upload verification, protected fields

-• Framework Updatespython3 nori.py framework:update pulls the latest core from GitLab
+• Framework Updatespython3 nori.py framework:update pulls the latest core from GitHub.
+Split requirements.nori.txt keeps framework deps in sync without touching your requirements.txt.

 Documentation